Thursday June 7, 2018

 Many Employers in Legal States are Looking Past Positive Cannabis Tests

 Though it’s still legal to test for cannabis in 420-friendly states, many employees have begun to look past results that test positive for THC.
 Largely due to the shrinking pool of eligible employees (because, let’s face it, if you can smoke weed, you probably will smoke weed at some point, right?) and largely due an inability to determine cannabis impairment on standardized tests, a growing number of employees are opting out of the cannabis-free workplace mentality.

 If you or someone else gets hurt on the job and the company is expected to pay for it, however, a pot-positive test could result in some sort of disciplinary action though only if it contains THC-COOH and only if the workplace drug policy outlines the consequences in advance.
 Check your local and state laws for details.

 CBD has become a popular therapeutic tool throughout the country because of its wide range of benefits.
 However, because it is often associated with cannabis and THC, many people are reluctant to try it for fear of workplace repercussions.

-Ultimately, the consumption of CBD products (with only trace amounts of THC), will not show up on standard drug screens as CBD is not an indication of impairment.
-Though we always recommend full disclosure to medical professionals regarding cannabis and/or other medications, CBD consumption is not commonly grounds for workplace discipline.
+Ultimately, the consumption of CBD products (with only trace amounts of THC), will usually not show up on standard drug screens as CBD is not an indication of impairment.
+However, because the trace amount of THC might trigger a positive test result, people who are not willing to face the repercussions of a failed drug test should probably refrain from consuming any CBD products.
+Though we always recommend full disclosure to medical professionals regarding cannabis and/or other medications, CBD consumption alone is not commonly grounds for workplace discipline.
 Check your workplace drug policy for more information.

 Do you have any tips for passing a drug test that you’d like to share with our readers?